Migration from Magento 1 to Magento 2

 After concluding with the design process, it’s about time you undertake final data synchronization.
 This ensures that all pending orders are well tackled and that no stone is left unturned during the shifting process.
 When everything is working well, you can now confirm that the site is ready for launching.
 With all the information in order and with everything working out as you anticipated, it is easier to make any operation on the site.
 Once you’ve tested the final version and ensured everything works, the store is ready to launch.

 7. Magento 2 store launch on a live server

 This is the last step of migration — launch day.
 If everything was done correctly and according to the plan, your engineering team will perform a smooth transition to the new store so you can start selling and shipping products right away.

 Magento 2 has been brought forth to transform the eCommerce space and make it a better, convenient, and reliable platform for online shopping.

-Migration from Magento 1 to Magento 2 teaches you patience, and as we near June 2020, it’s looking like everyone will have no choice but to relocate (but with clear benefits).
+The Magento 1 to Magento 2 migration teaches you patience, and as we near June 2020, it’s looking like everyone will have no choice but to relocate (but with clear benefits).
 Hopefully, after reading this article you have a better understanding of what’s involved with Magento 2 migration.